|18.5 – 24.9||Normal|

 Using the BMI Calculator Tool

 Amputee Coalition has created this tool to help individuals with limb loss assess their weight status by calculating their body mass index.
 Body mass index (BMI) measures body fat based on height and weight.
-It should be noted it is not medical diagnostic tool but if you find your BMI to be in the overweight or obese category talk to your doctor about steps you can take to lead a healthier life.
+It should be noted it is not a medical diagnostic tool but if you find your BMI to be in the overweight or obese category talk to your doctor about steps you can take to lead a healthier life.
 Always consult your physician first before starting a diet or exercise program.

 - Enter your height and weight using standard or metric measures.